Welcome to Wealthcommon Currency Central

 which is set adequately higher to stabilize the currency above common fluctuations

-(4) Should you depend on a currency that is a heavy profit on paper notes
+(4) Should you depend on a currency that is a high credit note or debt instrument

 it out while it heads for collapse.